CatherineYCChen/ICME_Computing_Refresher_2025/computingAtStanford.md

 When you open the VPN client, it will look something like this:
 ![Loading screenshot...](https://raw.githubusercontent.com/nimz/ICME_Computing_Refresher_2019/master/images/vpn.png)

+## Software

+Stanford has licenses for several software products.
+For a full list and to download any software, go to https://uit.stanford.edu/service/softwarelic.
+Some products are free to Stanford students (for instance, Windows), and some are reduced-price (for instance, Mathematica).

+## Printing

+Printing from your personal device at Stanford takes a few minutes to set up.
+A walkthrough is here: https://studenttechnology.stanford.edu/printing/download-install-print-drivers.

 ## Cluster Computing
 ### What is cluster computing?
 A computer cluster is a group of computers that can be accessed by a group of users.
 Such systems are used by universities and companies in order to give access to a limited number of software licenses, more efficiently distribute computing power, and to make it easier to manage the organizations computing resources.
 In a compute cluster, a group of users can remotely access a group of computers.
 A cluster consists of **login nodes** and **compute nodes**.